navisens/android-app-helloworld/README.md

 ### _Observations (EXPERIMENTAL)_
 #### Common Task:
 A user is indoors and revisits the same areas frequently.
-Through some outside mechanism the developer is aware of a return to certain landmarks and would like to indicate that the user has returned to a landmark with ID of 38 to aid int he estimation of a users position.
+Through some outside mechanism the developer is aware of a return to certain landmarks and would like to indicate that the user has returned to a landmark with ID of 38 to aid in the estimation of a user's position.
 The developer also knows that this observation was made within 3 meters of the landmark 38
 ``` motionDnaSDK.recordObservation(38,3.0); ```